Welcome To Hell

 - Daniel Chidiac

 I feel it is important and entirely appropriate to make it known that there is a major difference between someone who struggles with a mental health disorder vs. a personality disorder.
 Things such as depression and anxiety usually correlate to chemical imbalances, and can be treated with the right help being sought out, or prescribed medication.
-A personality disorder such as narcissism, is sourced from repetitive stimuli-reward environment.
-At some point in this person life they realized they could elicit specific reactions and emotions from people, and it felt good and helped them achieve their self-fulfilling agendas.
+A personality disorder, such as narcissism, is sourced from repetitive stimuli-reward environment.
+At some point in this persons life, they realized they could elicit specific reactions and emotions from people, and it felt good and helped them achieve their self-fulfilling agendas.

 You can’t fix them.
 They don’t want to be fixed.